-Theodore DeMatties, CPG, PG, and Robert M. Allender, Jr., CPG, RG, SME are Qualified Persons within the meaning of National Instrument 43-101, and have reviewed and approved the technical information for the Coronado VMS property herein on behalf of the Company.
-Readers are cautioned that some of the technical information is historical in nature; however, the information is deemed credible and was produced by professional geologists of the eras discussed.
+Robert M. Allender, Jr., CPG, RG, SME, a Qualified Person within the meaning of NI 43-101, has reviewed and approved the technical information contained in the MD&A on behalf of the Company for the Coronado VMS property.
+Readers are cautioned that some of the technical information presented is historical in nature; however, the information is deemed credible and was produced by professional geologists of the eras discussed.
 Mineralization located on adjacent properties by historical exploration may not be present on Coronado.